 The capital of Sarawak is a great place to base yourself during your stay in Sarawak – at least, for the first leg of your visit – there is so much to see and do here, with a whole load of interesting places to visit that are typically just an hour away.
 Some say, that the real appeal of Kuching is the many day excursions you can go on.

 A great time to come to Kuching is July – if only to get yourself to the much-acclaimed Rainforest World Music Festival.
 Held at The Sarawak Cultural Village in Santubong, this is the crème de la crème of large-scale music events in this part of the world.
 It includes daily workshops as well as action-packed nightly shows and concerts – all courtesy of a wide range of renowned performers from all over the globe.
-Unmissable!

 The Waterfront of Kuching